 You are going to obtain data to determine characteristics of three levels of the troposphere: the surface, the middle troposphere, and the upper troposphere.
 Weather data will be obtained from measurements made via a weather balloon launched at 7 A.M. or 8 A.M. at an airport (most likely).
 The weather instrument attached to the weather balloon is known as a radiosonde.
 Another balloon is launched at 7 P.M. or 8 P.M.
 There are approximately 800 launch sites globally; therefore, approximately 1,600 weather balloons with radiosondes are launched each day.
 A picture of a weather balloon and radiosonde ready to be launched are shown below.
 The balloon, which is either rubber or latex, is filled with either helium or hydrogen, and the maximum altitude to which the balloon ascends is determined by the diameter and thickness of the balloon.
 The decrease in pressure with an increase in altitude causes the balloon to expand as it ascends.
 The balloon eventually “pops,” and the radiosonde, which has a parachute attached to it, falls back to the surface.
 Less than 20% of the approximately 75,000 radiosondes released by the U.S. National Weather Service (NWS) each year are found and returned to the NWS for reconditioning.
 Check out this site to see what radiosondes look like and to learn what to do if you find one.

 Click Troposphere_Data to open the file in Microsoft® Excel.
 Instructions for obtaining data from a radiosonde launch are provided on the Altitudes sheet.
 Input your data in the spreadsheet.
 Proceed through the sheets in the following order: (1) Altitudes; (2) Weather Data; (3) Carbon Dioxide; and (4) Density and Mass, and (5) Sea Level Pressure.
-If you have access to instruments that measure altitude, pressure, temperature, relative humidity, and CO2 concentrations, then we recommend you take a break from staring at this screen and go outside to make some surface measurements.
-The TAs for students in Geography 1112 will show the students how to use the Kestrel weather instrument and a CO2 meter.
+If you have access to instruments that measure pressure, temperature, relative humidity, and CO2 concentrations, then we recommend you take a break from staring at this screen and go outside to make some surface measurements.
+Therefore, students in Geography 1112 should take the Seahorse instrument cases outside the Arts & Humanities and take measurements of pressure, temperature and relative humidity with the Kestrel weather meter and take measurements of CO2 concentrations with the CO2 meter.
+The altitude value you should use is 309 m.
+It is recommended that students use the mean values derived from all the groups in the class.
+The lab instructor will have an Excel spreadsheet availabe for all groups to input their data.

 • All yellow cells need values.